cjhi/sensing/README.md

 The readings are inaccurate, yet very precise.
 The pressure has reads on the order of 200 kPa, which is double what is expected (1 atmosphere is about 100 kPa), and the temperature reads 90 degrees F in a 70 degree room.
 Yet after the offset is subtracted, the sensor tracks changes in height of less than 20 feet (the distance between floors in the MAC, and the highest resolution analyzed) quite well.
 There is some drift over time as it sat on my desk after “landing,” on the order of 20 feet over 20 minutes.
 This is worrying, but it will likely not be a problem during a launch lasting a few minutes.

 ![rev1 full schematic](https://i.imgur.com/9wFOIqa.png)

+**Developing the Rev 2 board**

+With the ADXL345 and MPL3115A2 sensors confirmed to work, the main objective of the Rev 2 board is to make it fit into the avionics bay.
+The final board is 80mm tall by 72mm wide and has a mounting hole in each corner.
+The power supply transistor circuit has been replaced with a power multiplexer, a zener diode was added for overvoltage protection, and the power from the BMS goes directly into the Vin pin on the Teensy; the sensors and other circuitry are powered by the Teensy's 3.3V pin as discussed above.
+Additionally, 5 debugging LEDs, one power LED, and a [buzzer](https://www.digikey.com/en/products/detail/mallory-sonalert-products-inc/PT-1340P-P10-PQ/4996070) have also been added and are controlled by spare digital pins on the Teensy.
+A 10uF capacitor was added between the power and ground pins of the radio upon testing by the Communications team.

+The board has been ordered from JLC and will arrive within a couple days.

+## Guide to creating PCBs

 **The process for creating the flight computer PCB has multiple stages:**
   1. Components are selected, including the microcontroller and sensors.